rsm-gh/gbkf-core-cpp/README.md

 ## Remarks

++ The implementation only supports `Systems in little-endian`.
+If the system is not supported, an exception will be thrown during the Reader and Writer constructor.

 + Currently, the Reader and Writer classes store all content in RAM.
 In the future, they will be improved to support disk-based I/O operations for large files.

 + The current supported string encodings are `ASCII`, `Latin-1` and `UTF-8`.